cranphin/picorv32/picosoc/README.md

 So far this works!

 Caveats:
  - The flash chip (W25Q32JV) on the Upduino v2.0 only has two IO pins connected to the FPGA.
-So you're not getting any Dual/Quad SPI to it.
+So you're not getting any Quad SPI to it.
  - The simple uart does not do any buffering, so if characters are sent quickly, your code might miss most of them.
 Use a terminal that sends every character seperatly when you type it.
  - If I leave my CP2102 unpowered, the cpu doesn't run.
 Can be solved by just disconnecting it from TX/RX.
 Really not sure why that is..
  - The RGB led is bright even at the lowest power setting, since we don't do PWM.